Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Primitive Embodied Data Paving the Way Towards Scalable Embodied Learning

-It is worth noting that the LIBERO~\cite{liu2024libero} data we use not only includes the original dataset's multi-view replays but also videos generated through OpenVLA rollouts as training data.
+\textbf{The High Potential of Leveraging Action-Free Video Data for Scalable, Web-Scale Embodied Learning} \quad It is worth noting that the LIBERO~\citep{liu2024libero} data we use not only includes the original dataset's multi-view replays but also videos generated through OpenVLA rollouts as training data.
 This directly demonstrates our method’s ability to leverage any embodied video--whether from rollouts of other policies or from web-scale data--to improve model performance, highlighting one of the key advantages of using video as a universal representation.